 NO SPRAY AGREEMENTS

 If you are a landowner that wants to request that no chemicals are used to control plant growth on the District’s right of way on your property, you need to annually fill out a No Spray Agreement and file it in the District office by January 1st of each year.
 The forms are available in the office.
 You may either pick one up or request that one be mailed to you.
 There are no fees for filing this form.

 LOCKING OF CANAL HEADGATES

 This will be the fifth winter in a row that the headgates on the canals will be padlocked.
 The reason for padlocking the headgates during the winter months is to keep water from entering the lines.
-In the past, the District has received several complaints of water moving through an opened headgate causing problems for downstream landowners.
-The padlocks simply make it easier for the District to control releases of water as well as offer a level of protection from liability issues.
+In the past, the District received several complaints of water moving through an opened headgate causing problems for downstream landowners.
+The padlocks simply make it easier for the District to control releases of water, as well as offer a level of protection from liability issues.

 The District has been using the same water user billing software program since it began directly billing water users in 1992.
 The eighteen year old program is DOS based and cumbersome to operate.